 Alongside the No Barriers Medal Challenge, teams will also be invited to dedicate football matches to Walter Tull, and groups across the country can produce creative responses to his life, including writing and art.

 Trailblazers encourages young people to explore the incredible lives of women from the First World War, to discover Trailblazing women in your locality, and to develop as future Trailblazers.
-Schools and community groups across the country can research a contemporary Trailblazer in your local community and host an exhibition celebrating the incredible achievements of women today.
+Schools and community groups across the country can research a contemporary Trailblazer in your local community and display posters celebrating the incredible achievements of women today.

-If you are a school or community group you can research and nominate a contemporary Trailblazer from your local community to be made into one of our Trailblazer exhibition posters.
-We will then help you host your own exhibition with your poster alongside those that have been made by other schools and groups across the country, as well as the stories of women from the First World War.
+If you are a school or community group you can research and nominate a contemporary Trailblazer from your local community to be made into one of our Trailblazer posters.
+We will then help you display your poster alongside those that have been made by other schools and groups across the country, as well as the stories of women from the First World War.

-Email us at email@example.com with the subject heading Trailblazers Exhibition to take part and find out more.
+Email us at email@example.com with the subject heading Trailblazers posters to take part and find out more.